spatie/laravel-settings/README.md

 #### Using encryption in migrations

-Creating and updating encrypted properties in migrations work a little bit differently than non-encrypted properties.
+Creating and updating encrypted properties in migrations work differently than non-encrypted properties.

 Instead of calling the `add` method to create a new property, you should use the `addEncrypted` method: